MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewaySku.md

 PS C:\>$SKU = New-AzureRmApplicationGatewaySku -Name "Standard_Small" -Tier "Standard" -Capacity 2
 ```

-This command creates a SKU named Standard_Small for an azure_2 application gateway and stores the result in the variable named $SKU.
+This command creates a SKU named Standard_Small for an Azure application gateway and stores the result in the variable named $SKU.

 ## PARAMETERS